chef/automate/components/docs-chef-io/content/automate/ha.md

 - Automate Frontend

 Both Chef Automate and Chef Infra Server have a load balancer with a UI.
-For example, let's say we have three Chef Automate and Chef Server instances.
+For example, let's say we have three Chef Automate and Chef Infra Server instances.
 If any of the Chef Automate or Chef Infra Server instances fails to operate, then the traffic is distributed between the rest of the two servers.
 Thus, you will never experience any downtime, or the amount of downtime would be minimal.

 - Automate Backend

 The **Elasticsearch** and **PostgreSQL** database instances act as an automated backend component.
-Chef habitat's hab supervisor concept is used to make a cluster for the database instance.
-Automate backend cluster rests in the habitat ring.
+Chef Habitat's Supervisor makes a cluster for the database instance.
+Chef Automate backend cluster rests in the Chef Habitat Supervisor ring.
 For **Postgresql**, **pgleaderchk** service runs in all the **PostgreSQL** instances and ensures to choose a leader in case the leader database fails.
 For **Elasticsearch**, there is a **msae** concept of leader-follower, and for any database failure, a leader election occurs, and a new leader is chosen.